Low and High Polygon 3D Modeling Techniques

 Generally, triangles, or three-sided polygons and quadrilaterals with four sides are used in three dimensional modeling.
 The designers should know the polygon modeling tips and tricks in maya and they can create polygons having more than four sides.

 Most of the 3D modeling software comes with the extruder tool.
 Modelers use this tool to start shaping the polygons.
 You can apply this to a set of faces or a single face to create new faces of similar size.
 The modelers can use extrusion in manipulating a mash in two ways.
 They may either extrude the face outwards or collapse it within itself.
-Various different 3d modeling techniques can be used to extrude a geometric shape like pyramid or cube.
+Different 3D modeling techniques can be used to extrude a geometric shape like pyramid or cube.

 Extruding a pyramid: A pyramid with a base consisting of four edges can be transformed into a complex shape when the base is extruded downwards in the Y (negative) direction.
 Eventually, new vertical faces are created between the cap and base of the model.
 For instance, while modeling table legs or house, this process can be implemented.